Smalltown America Records

 Smalltown America (STA) was a UK-based independent record label formed in 2001.
 Staff are currently based in London and Derry, and the label has a stated aim of "cultivating a productive staff of music lovers and a self-sustainable business model, through which artists can release the best records they can possibly produce."

-Originally set up by Jetplane Landing as the platform for their releases, the label has now released numerous albums by other acts, as well as nine Public Service Broadcast compilation CDs.
+Originally set up by Jetplane Landing as the platform for their releases, the label released numerous albums by other acts, as well as nine Public Service Broadcast compilation CDs.

 The closure of the label was announced by founder Andrew Ferris on 24 November 2020.